To make this process a success, Nestlé Mexico and eDriving partnered around the following industry leading project implementation process:

 - Recurrent meetings with the implementation committee to review progress, participation and follow up.

-Nestlé Mexico, worked particularly closely with Interactive Driving Systems’ Mexico City based Regional Operations Manager for Latin America Estrella Bonales.
+Nestlé Mexico, worked particularly closely with eDriving’s Mexico City-based Regional Operations Manager for Latin America, Estrella Bonales.
 The focus has been on a phased VRM roll-out for three important groups of drivers: (1) Employees who drive company vehicles, (2) Contractors driving a company vehicle and (3) Contractors driving their own vehicles.

-This program followed the proven global Nestlé / IDS partnership based approach, customised to local needs for Mexico into the following phased program.
+This program followed the proven global Nestlé / eDriving partnership based approach, customised to local needs for Mexico into the following phased program.